-As well as covering most of South Australia, the Trauma Service is the major trauma referral centre for Alice Springs and regularly acts as the major trauma referral centre for patients from the remainder of the Northern Territory, western Victoria (Mildura) and western New South Wales (Broken Hill).
+As well as covering most of South Australia, the trauma service is the major trauma referral centre for Alice Springs and regularly acts as the major trauma referral centre for patients from the remainder of the Northern Territory, western Victoria (Mildura) and western New South Wales (Broken Hill).

-The Trauma Service at the RAH operates as a 24/7 multidisciplinary team which works to provide high-level care to all trauma patients.
+The Trauma service at the RAH operates as a 24/7 multidisciplinary team which works to provide high-level care to all trauma patients.

-The RAH Trauma Service includes:
+The RAH trauma service includes:

 - an onsite helipad with capacity for two helicopters

-- eight emergency resuscitation bays
+- eight highly equipped emergency resuscitation & trauma bays

 - state-of-the-art ICU with 60 bed capacity

 - six emergency operating theatres (Technical suite rooms)